scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 Networks
 ------------------

-**skrf** provides an object for a N-port microwave :class:`Network`.
+The :class:`Network`  object represents a N-port microwave :class:`Network`.
 A :class:`Network` can be created in a number of ways.
 One way is from data stored in a touchstone file.

 .. ipython::